zhengli97/PromptKD/docs/DATASETS.md

 # How to install datasets

-### Acknowledgement: This readme file for installing datasets has been borrowed directly from [MaPLe's](https://github.com/muzairkhattak/multimodal-prompt-learning) official repository.

 We recommend putting all datasets under the same folder (say `$DATA`) to ease management and following the instructions below to organize datasets to avoid modifying the source code.
 The file structure should look like:

 ```